lammps/lammps/doc/src/Tools.rst

 The standard CMake build procedure can be applied and the ``mingw-cross.cmake`` preset used.
-By using ``mingw64-cmake`` the CMake command will automatically include a suitable CMake toolset file (the regular cmake command can be used after that).
+By using ``mingw64-cmake`` the CMake command will automatically include a suitable CMake toolchain file (the regular cmake command can be used after that).
 After building the libraries and executables, you can build the target 'zip' (i.e. ``cmake --build <build dir> --target zip`` or ``make zip``